-I’ve been feeding turmeric to my horses on and off for years.
-I’ve used it to treat digestive issues, sarcoids, sore muscles, and itchy skin.
+I’ve been preparing turmeric for horses on and off for years.
+I’ve used turmeric for horses to treat digestive issues, sarcoids, sore muscles, and itchy skin.

 The results have varied, but for the most part, I’ve observed turmeric to have a positive effect on my horse’s health.

 My one mare’s diarrhea cleared up within a couple of weeks, and a small sarcoid on a young gelding I had disappeared after several months of daily dosing.

 I also found that using a turmeric supplement for older horses helped to alleviate joint pain and inflammatory symptoms.

 Turmeric is a delicious culinary spice, although not necessarily something horses find particularly mouth-watering.

 Despite that, I’ve never had a horse refuse to eat turmeric-flavored meals and have giggled at their yellow-stained muzzles when they’ve finished.

 However, you can’t just throw a spoonful of turmeric powder into your horse’s meal and expect positive results!

 The active ingredient in the spice is curcumin, and you need to activate this if you’re going to capitalize on the potential anti-inflammatory properties.

 Turmeric has poor bioavailability, meaning it isn’t easy for the body to absorb.
 You can combine turmeric with piperine – found in black pepper.
 Doing so enhances the bioavailability and makes it more effective.